josephkeelagher/josephkeelagher/README.md

 ### Currently

-- 🎓 I'm a student in the Class of 2024 at The University of Melbourne.
+- 🎓 Graduate of the Class of 2024 at The University of Melbourne.
-- 🤔 I’m searching for opportunities in the Software & Data space.
+- 🤔 I’m actively pursuing opportunities in the Software & Data space.
 - ⚽ I'm an avid football (soccer) fan.
 - ⚡ Fun fact: The first 'bug' was a real moth found inside a computer in 1947.